matrix-org/matrix-viewer/docs/faq.md

 The main readme has a [technical overview](../README.md#technical-overview) of the project.
 Here are a few more details.

-### How do I figure out what version of the Matrix Public Archive is running?
+### How do I figure out what version of the Matrix Viewer is running?

 Just visit the `/health-check` endpoint which will return information like the following: